 - Opportunity Cost – We wrote a post about the intricacies of opportunity cost in procurement, but the short story is that every hour an employee spends on a purchasing project is an hour they could be using for something potentially more important.

 - Spend Under Management – Procurement teams are created to manage spend.
-If your team isn’t managing enough of that spending, then you likely have sub-optimal purchasing processes that could potentially be wasting millions.
+If your team isn’t managing enough of that spending, then you likely have sub-optimal purchasing process KPIs that could potentially be wasting millions.
 One reason that spend under management is low in some companies is because involving the procurement team in purchase decisions is seen as inefficient until a project reaches a certain threshold of spend.

 - Cost of Procurement as a Percentage of Spend – If running a purchasing event costs 50% of the service purchased, then clearly there are some inefficiencies in the process.
 Minimizing the cost of procurement as a percentage of spend should be a high priority for any procurement team.